saraMir26/CST8912-FinalProject/README.md

 Overall, the project reflects the practical application of cloud solution architecture principles and provides a strong foundation for further enhancements toward a production-ready system.

 ---
-# 13. Frontend and Backend Repository:
+# 13. Frontend and Backend Repository

 This project consists of separate frontend and backend repositories hosted on GitHub.